Monday Night Football: 2006–present

-In 2019, ESPN introduced a new graphics scheme its NFL programming (modeled upon branding used for the NFL Draft since 2018), incorporating refreshed logos, and a color scheme featuring black, white, and a lime color referred to internally as "venom".
+In 2019, ESPN introduced a new graphics scheme for its NFL programming (modeled upon branding it debuted during the NFL draft in 2018), incorporating refreshed logos, new visual motifs such as monochrome photography, smoke, liquid metal, and a black, white, and lime color scheme (the last of which being referred to internally as "venom").
 The MNF scoreboard retained a similar layout to before, but with new fonts and only showing team logos.

-During the first game of ESPN's opening doubleheader, the network faced criticism from viewers for coloring the downage indicator on its scoreboard in the aforementioned "venom" color, which could be confused for a graphic indicating a penalty (typically colored in yellow to match the penalty flag; the flag graphic used a black rectangle with a venom-colored border and text).
-In response to the criticism, ESPN producers modified the graphic over halftime, changing the indicator to use a white, light-on-dark color scheme instead.
+During the first half of ESPN's opening game, the downs indicator was initially an arrow in the aforementioned "Venom" color, attracting criticism from viewers who felt that it could be confused for the penalty indicator (typically colored in yellow to match the flag; the flag graphic used a black rectangle with a venom-colored border and text).
+ESPN producers quickly modified the graphic over halftime, changing it to a black arrow with a white outline and text.
 Chicago Tribune media writer Phil Rosenthal described the briefly-used graphic as a "fluorescent-highlighter fever dream", and felt that "the quickness with which ESPN abandoned this unnecessary bit of flash probably speaks more to how misguided this latest supposed 'innovation' was than any increased sensitivity to the twitterati."
-Despite the previous incident, ESPN faced similar criticism in January 2021 during the College Football Playoff semi-finals, where it used a gold-textured downs indicator.
+Despite the previous incident, ESPN faced similar criticism in January 2021 during the College Football Playoff semi-finals, where the same indicator used a gold-texture to match the event's branding.

-Starting with the 2023 XFL season, the graphics have been modified for XFL broadcasts to match the XFL's new look, while the score bug has been moved upwards to make room of the ESPN BottomLine.
+Starting with the 2023 NFL season, ESPN debuted new on-air presentation for its NFL broadcasts, updating the 2019 graphics with a glossier, neon theme.

+For the Toy Story Funday Football broadcast on Disney+ and ESPN+, the graphics have been modified to match the film's visuals, such as sky wallpaper in Andy's Room.

+Similarly, for The Simpsons Funday Football broadcast on Disney+ and ESPN+, the graphics have been modified to match the show's visuals, like Springfield's sky background.